ltatka/oscillatorDB/README.md

 ant = get_antimony(query)
 ```

 The collection can also be directly queried.
-Importing mongoMethods is still required to access the database.
+Importing mongoMethods is still required to access the database and the collection must be accessed prior to query.
 ```
 import mongoMethods as mm

 connection = mm.get_connection()

+# Access the collection prior to query
-col = mm.collection
+collection = mm.collection

 # Get oscillators with 3 nodes and 5 reactions
 query = { "num_nodes" : 3, "num_reactions" : 5, "oscillator" : True }